-5.4.
-Communicating via HTTPS
+5.4 Communicating via HTTPS

 Most of smartphone applications communicate with Web servers on the Internet.
 As methods of communications, here we focus on the 2 methods of HTTP and HTTPS.
 From the security point of view, HTTPS communication is preferable.
 Lately, major Web services like Google or Facebook have been coming to use HTTPS as default.
+However, among HTTPS connection methods, those that use SSLv3 are known to be susceptible to a vulnerability (commonly known as POODLE), and we strongly recommend against the use of such methods9.